mayank23415/data-structure/README.md

 ## Stack

-* Program1 : this is program creating new stack
+* Program : this is program creating new stack